jimwebber/neo4j-tutorial/README.markdown

 ![dalek](https://github.com/jimwebber/neo4j-tutorial/raw/master/presentation/Intro%20to%20Neo4j.key/image54.png)

 This set of Koans will provide practical guidance for getting to grips with graph data structures and operations using the Neo4j open source graph database.
-It's part of a more comprehensive tutorial being developed by the [authors](#authors) which will make its way into conference tutorials soon enough.
+It's part of a more comprehensive tutorial presented by the [authors](#authors) and others at conferences and tutorials.
+In fact anyone can take these materials freely and run their own tutorials.

 Prerequisites
 -------------